Welcome to Hyvinkää!

 Maspa service provides immigration guidance, counseling and expert services for all immigrants in Hyvinkää, Järvenpää, Mäntsälä, Nurmijärvi and Tuusula municipalities.
 Our service is free of charge for anyone who needs help.
 If necessary, we use an interpreter.
 About - maspa

 The city centre provides easy access to different services and Hyvinkää offers a variety of choice for living both in the city centre and rural areas.
 The city invests in its infrastructure and services, the newest buildings being the Metsäkaltevatalo building with school and kindergarten services.
-Kipinä, the new building for the upper secondary school Hyvinkään lukio and the adult education centre Hyvinkään Opisto will be opened in 2021.
+Kipinä, the new building for the upper secondary school Hyvinkään lukio and the adult education centre Hyvinkään Opisto.

 Even though the official language of the city is Finnish, families may choose for their children to complete grades 1–6 of comprehensive school in English attending the English Classes of Hyvinkää or in Swedish at Svenska skolan i Hyvinge.